 Authentic pearls have a radiant appearance and are more reflective.
 Test your pearls by holding them up to a light source and check to see if each pearl reflects light with an iridescent glow.
-If they do, you're probably staring at a strand of authentic pearls.
+If each pearl does, you're probably staring at a strand of authentic pearls.
 On the other hand, synthetic pearls have a glossy finish but aren't reflective.

 3. CHECK FOR OVERTONES

 7. BOUNCE IT

 The bounce test is a great way to tell if you have a genuine pearl.
 Drop the loose pearl from 2 feet high on glass, then observe the height of the rebound.
 If the pearl bounces back higher than 1 foot, it is most likely a genuine pearl, as the rebound height of fake pearls is much lower.

 Another easy way to test out your pearls is by listening to them!
 Knock two genuine pearls against each other, and you should hear a soft and unique sound.
 In contrast, when you knock counterfeit pearls together, this produces a very faint sound.

 11. NATURAL PEARLS ARE ATTRACTED TO MAGNETS

 The easiest way to check whether your pearls are real or fake is by using the magnet test.
 If you place a small magnet near a real pearl, attraction causes the real pearl to stick to it, while fake pearls will not show any sign of attraction to the magnet.